mah0001/metadata-editor-docs-v2/managing_collections.md

 ## Creating, editing, or deleting a collection

-Creating collections requires credentials.
-The administrator of the system has full authority to create collections.
-Only the system administrator can create collections at the root level.
-Other users who are given credentials can create sub-collections of a specific root-level collection.
+Creating collections requires specific credentials.
+The system administrator has full authority to create collections, including those at the root level.
+Other authorized users can create sub-collections under a designated root-level collection.
 Up to two sub-levels of collections can be created.

-To **create a new collection at root level**, click on "CREATE NEW COLLECTION".
-Give your collection a short title, and (optional) a description.
+To create a new root-level collection, click on `CREATE NEW COLLECTION`.
+Enter a short title and an optional description for the collection.

 ![image](img/ME_UG_v1-0-0_managing_collections_edit_popup.png)

-To **create a sub-collection**, open the Options menu for the collection and select ADD SUB-COLLECTION.
-Provide a name and description.
+To create a sub-collection, open the *Options* menu for the parent collection and select `ADD SUB-COLLECTION`.
+Enter a name and description.

 ![image](img/ME_UG_v1-0-0_managing_collections_subcollection_dots.png)

 ![image](img/ME_UG_v1-0-0_managing_collections_subcollection_menu.png)

-The **EDIT** button allows you to edit the name of description of an existing collection.
+The `EDIT` button allows modification of the name and description of an existing collection.

-The **DELETE** button allows you to delete a collection.
-Note that, because collections are only virtual containers of projects, deleting a collection does not impact the projects themselves.
+The `DELETE` button removes a collection.
+Since collections serve as virtual containers, deleting a collection does not affect the projects within it.

 ## Setting permissions for a collection

-Use the "MANAGE ACCESS" option to add/edit the list of users you want to share the collection with, and their role.
-From this page, you can add or remove users, or edit their roles.
-All users who appear in this list will be able to view, and possibly edit and delete, all entries listed in this collection (depending on the roles thay are given).
+To manage access, use the `MANAGE ACCESS` option to add or modify users and their roles.
+This feature allows you to grant or revoke access and adjust user roles.
+All users in the access list can view, edit, or delete collection entries, depending on their assigned roles.

 ![image](img/ME_UG_v1-0-0_managing_collections_permissions.png)

 ## Adding projects to a collection

-A project can be added to a collection by clicking the option "ADD TO COLLECTION" available from the *My projects* page, or in the *Project home page* (see box "Collections").
-Refer to the section on **Managing projects** and **Documenting data** for more information.
+A project can be added to a collection from the *My Projects* page or the *Project* home page by selecting `ADD TO COLLECTION`.
+For additional details, refer to the sections *Managing Projects* and *Documenting Data*.

 ![image](img/ME_UG_v1-0-0_managing_collections_add_to_collection_project_homepage.png)

-The collections to which an project belongs will be listed in the *My projects* page.
-To remove an entry from a collection, click on the "X" next to the collection name.
+The collections to which a project belongs are displayed on the My Projects page.
+To remove a project from a collection, click the "X" next to the collection name.

 ![image](img/ME_UG_v1-0-0_managing_collections_collection_in_MyProjects.png)